Keystone Tutors Blog

 Keystone's Director of Education, Ed Richardson and senior tutor Jon Gale discuss UK Engineering Degrees.

-The Maths Admissions Test (MAT) - Oxford
+The Maths Admissions Test (MAT) at Oxford

 What is the MAT?
 The Maths Admissions Test (MAT) is the admissions test used by Oxford for degrees in Mathematics.
 If you’re applying for a Maths or Computer Science degree at Oxford or a Maths degree at Imperial College London, you must sit the MAT just after beginning year 13 in late October/early November.